OpenTermsArchive/contrib-versions/Whatsapp/unknown.md

-_If you don't live in the European Region, WhatsApp Inc. provides WhatsApp to you under this Terms of Service and Privacy Policy._
+_If you live in the European Region, WhatsApp Ireland Limited provides WhatsApp to you under this Terms of Service and Privacy Policy._

 Key Updates